-Each Reflexologist is different, if you are interested learning more about Relaxing with Reflexology, the Mum's Me -Time Method ( my convenient ecourse) may be a good start as it includes a private online group for general chat about Relax and Pamper ideas for the Busy Working Mum.
+Each Reflexologist is different, if you are interested learning more about Relaxing with Reflexology, Creative Mums Challenge ( my convenient challenge) may be a good start as it includes a private online area for general chat about Relax and Pamper ideas for the Busy Entrepreneur Mum.

 Keet, L (2008), The Reflexology Bible: The Definitive Guide to Reflexology, London, Octopus Publishing Group

 Just for Fun - I was quite surprised when I first experienced Reflexology as part of our practical study sessions, my initial views changed very quickly.
 How about you?
 Please feel free to comment below.